Deltares/Wflow.jl/docs/src/intro/use_cases.md

 for two basins by comparing the results of Wflow\_sbm against observations and the results of calibrated URBS models.
 This validation demonstrated that the uncalibrated Wflow\_sbm model results were already quite satisfactory, especially given the complex nature of these basins, which include several small and large reservoirs.
-We could also showed the potential for further calibration by adjusting the KsatHorFrac parameter.
+We could also show the potential for further calibration by adjusting the KsatHorFrac parameter.

 Reference: De Kleermaeker, S., Leijnse, T., Morales, Y., Druery, C., Maguire, S.,